limneos/inPulseNotifier/UpdateNotes.md

 a) an NSNotification observer is added to the init method, registering for incoming call notifications.

-b) a new method, incomingCall:, the notification's delegate is added to INAlertManager, that handles the incoming call and creates caller info data for the manager and then passes it to self.
+b) a new method, incomingCall:, the notification handler, is added to INAlertManager, that handles the incoming call and creates caller info data for the manager and then passes it to self.

 3) Makefile
 ---